lordbonin/itelective3-web/README.md

 <img src="download.png" width="150" height="150" >

 ## Yellow Fin Tuna
-Amidst the influx of various cuisines and food specialties, seafood remains to be one of Davao City’s signature food offerings.
-The city is home to a lot of restaurants that serve the sea’s bounties, and one of the most famous destinations is Yellow Fin Seafood Restaurant.
+Seafood continues to be one of Davao City's distinctive food offers despite the advent of many cuisines and food specialties.
+There are several eateries in the city that provide seafood, but Yellow Fin Tuna Restaurant is among the most well-known.